 Learn how to say no

-Arguably one of the most difficult things to do, saying no is a necessity to gain back some of your time and stop hurrying.
-If you accept an obligation before making sure that you actually have enough time to devote to it, you’ll overburden yourself and be left without times to complete the new and old tasks.
+Arguably one of the most difficult things to do, saying no is a necessity to gain back some of your time and stop rushing.
+If you accept an obligation before making sure that you actually have enough time to devote to it, you’ll overburden yourself and be left without time to complete the new and old tasks.

-Before accepting any new work or obligations, first make sure you can manage to do the ones already on your to-do list.
-Otherwise, you’ll be left with a schedule that’s simply unmanageable and you’ll have no time for yourself.
+Before accepting any new work or obligations, first make sure you can manage to do the ones already on your to-do list and don’t rush into nonstop delivery mode.
+Otherwise, you’ll be left with a schedule that’s simply unmanageable, and you’ll have no time for yourself.

 Track your time